Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Inference

-This technique has been used by \cite{titsias2010bayesian} and \cite{Hensman_2013} to derive variational inference for the single output case and it has been used by \cite{nguyen2014collaborative} for a multivariate output case.
-The benefit of this structure is that the conditional distributions in (\ref{eq:cond_l}), (\ref{eq:cond_g}) and (\ref{eq:cond_ell}) are cancelled in the derivation of the lower bound in (\ref{eq:ELBO}) and alleviate the computational burden.
-In our case, we consider the inference for the hierarchical structure with both GP and log GP priors.
-Also, the first term in (\ref{eq:ELBO}) shows that the observations are all conditionally independent given $\bm g$ and $\bm l$, so that the lower bound decomposes across both inputs and outputs and this enables the use of stochastic optimization methods.

-Because $q(\bm u)$, $p(\bm u)$, $q(\bm w)$, $p(\bm w)$, $q(\bm v)$ and $p(\bm v)$ are all multivariate Gaussian distributions, the KL divergence terms are analytically tractable.
-The challenge is to solve for the individual expectations.
-Before we derive the expectation, we first provide the sampling approach for $\bm l$ and $\bm g$ from the variational distribution.
+The structured decomposition \eqref{eq:var_dist} has been used by \cite{titsias2010bayesian} and \cite{Hensman_2013} to derive variational inference for the single output case and it is also used by \cite{nguyen2014collaborative} for a multivariate output case.
+The benefit of this structure is that the conditional distributions, \eqref{eq:cond_l}, \eqref{eq:cond_g} and \eqref{eq:cond_ell} are cancelled in the derivation of the lower bound in \eqref{eq:ELBO}, which alleviates the computational burden of inference.
+Because the first term in (\ref{eq:ELBO}) shows that the observations are all conditionally independent given $\bm g$ and $\bm l$, the lower bound decomposes across both inputs and outputs and this enables the use of stochastic optimization methods.
+Moreover, since $q(\bm u)$, $p(\bm u)$, $q(\bm w)$, $p(\bm w)$, $q(\bm v)$ and $p(\bm v)$ are all multivariate Gaussian distributions, the KL divergence terms are analytically tractable.
+The challenge is to solve for the individual expectations because it is intractable to derive the marginal posterior of $\bm g$ and $\bm l$.
+Therefore, instead of doing expectation, we consider stochastic inference which requires sampling $\bm g$ and $\bm l$ from their variational distribution.
+The sampling based learning approach is provided in the next section.